joshua-staples/docker_ds_tutorial/README.md

 ## Why Docker for Data Science

 Creating Reproducable code is one of the biggest problems people can face.
-The classic example of this is, "it works on my machine" which is caused by dependencies and need for the data used.
+The classic example of this is, "it works on my machine" which is caused by dependencies and need for the data that was used.
 As a data scientist you may be working on a project with team members where you need to share your work.
 Unlike Jupyter notebooks, containers, through docker, enable one to share code or a model along with the data by creating an environment that enables everything to work.
-Another example, is publishing work done in a research paper.
-Containers will along to one to communicate work and allow for it to be auditted.
+Another example would be publishing work done in a research paper.
+Containers will allow one to communicate work creating the ability for others to audit the work.
 All the individual has to do is install docker.

 [Video 1](https://www.youtube.com/watch?v=oO8n3y23b6M)
 Some of the benefits discussed: